vbauer/manet/README.md

     * *application/json*
     * or *application/x-www-form-urlencoded*

+Few rules:

-The `"url"` parameter must be specified.
+* The `"url"` parameter must be specified.
+* Query parameters will be used in priority and override others.

 ### Query parameters